Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

 \textbf{Results}\\

-\textbf{Fabrication of nano-antennas} WS$_{2}$ consists of covalently bonded monolayers (Fig. \ref{F1}(a)) with a hexagonal crystal structure and a thickness of 0.7 nm.
-These layers are held together by van-der-Waals forces in bulk crystals.
+\textbf{Fabrication of nano-antennas} WS$_{2}$ consists of covalently bonded monolayers (Fig. \ref{F1}(a)) with a hexagonal crystal structure held together by van-der-Waals forces in bulk crystals.
 We mechanically exfoliated WS$_{2}$ flakes onto a 290 nm SiO$_{2}$ on silicon substrate with thicknesses ranging from 25 to 500 nm.
-Fig. \ref{F1}(b) shows a schematic representation of the fabrication process.
+Fig. \ref{F1}(b) shows a schematic representation of the subsequent fabrication process.
 We spun a positive resist onto the sample and patterned circular disks and squares with varying radii using EBL.
-After development, we transferred the pattern into the WS$_{2}$ crystals with RIE using two different recipes completed once the etch depth matched the thickness of the exfoliated crystal, defining the nano-antenna height.
-An anisotropic etch using a mixture of CHF$_{3}$ and SF$_{6}$ gases along with a high DC bias and low chamber pressure yielded circular nano-pillars with vertical sidewalls which resulted from the physical etching of the resist pattern into the WS$_{2}$.
-Examples of the structure are shown in the AFM and scanning electron microscopy (SEM) images in the upper row of Fig. \ref{F1}(c).
+After development, we transferred the pattern into the WS$_{2}$ crystals with RIE using two different recipes.
+Etching was terminated once the etch depth (estimated from the etching rate and time) matched the thickness of the exfoliated crystal, defining the nano-antenna height (see Methods).
+An anisotropic etch using a mixture of CHF$_{3}$ and SF$_{6}$ gases along with a high DC bias and low chamber pressure yielded circular nano-pillars with vertical sidewalls, which resulted from the physical etching of the resist pattern into the WS$_{2}$.
+Examples of completed structures are shown in the AFM and scanning electron microscopy (SEM) images in the upper row of Fig. \ref{F1}(c).

 Upon substitution of the CHF$_{3}$ with additional SF$_{6}$ gas, a reduction of the DC bias and an increase in the chamber pressure, the resulting nano-antennas exhibited a hexagonal geometry with a radius defined from the center of the structure to one of the vertices at the edge, as shown in the middle right panel of Fig. \ref{F1}(b).
-This radial definition corresponds to the radius of the previously circular resist pattern.
-The physical etching mechanism was suppressed and the increased proportion of reactive fluorine radicals ensured a dominant chemical etch which preferentially removed the WS$_{2}$ crystal in the armchair crystal axis leading to zigzag terminated sidewalls at 120$^{\circ}$ angles to each other following the crystal symmetry.
-This agrees with DFT results which also predict that zigzag edges are more stable \cite{Li2008,Xiao2016}.
+This definition corresponds to the radius of the previously circular resist pattern.
+The physical etching mechanism was suppressed and the increased proportion of reactive fluorine radicals ensured a dominant chemical etch, which preferentially removed the WS$_{2}$ crystal in the armchair crystal axis leading to zigzag terminated sidewalls at 120$^{\circ}$ angles to each other following the crystal symmetry.
+This agrees with DFT results, which also predict that zigzag edges are more stable \cite{Li2008,Xiao2016}.
 The AFM and SEM images in the middle row of Fig. \ref{F1}(c) display an example of hexagonal nano-antennas.

 The final geometry we achieved was that of a square which resulted from a combination of resist patterning and chemical etching of the WS$_{2}$.
 We defined a square resist pattern with sides oriented parallel to the zigzag axis of the crystal.
 The subsequent chemical etching similarly removed the WS$_{2}$ in the armchair crystal axes ultimately leading to 90$^{\circ}$ angles describing a square shaped nano-antenna, examples of which are displayed in the lower panels of Fig. \ref{F1}(c).
 The hexagonal geometry and, in part, the square nano-antenna geometry are formed due to the relative stability of the zigzag axis and can therefore lead to atomically sharp vertices.\\